19hours/sg-statutes/Acts/Employment Act.md

 shall be deemed to have absented himself from work without the permission of his employer and without reasonable excuse for the days on which he is so absent from work.

+[32/2008]

 (5) The employer shall pay the employee for every day of such sick leave —

 (a) where no hospitalisation is necessary, at the gross rate of pay excluding any allowance payable in respect of shift work; and

 (b) where hospitalisation is necessary, at the gross rate of pay.

+[32/2008]

-(6) Notwithstanding subsection (5), no employee shall be entitled to paid sick leave on a rest day or on a holiday to which he is entitled under section 36 or 88 or on any day of paid annual leave or on a day when he is not required to work under his contract of service or on a day when he is on leave of absence without pay granted by the employer at his request.
+(6) Notwithstanding subsection (5), no employee shall be entitled to paid sick leave on a rest day or on a holiday to which he is entitled under section 36 or 88 respectively or on any day of paid annual leave or on a day when he is not required to work under his contract of service or on a day when he is on leave of absence without pay granted by the employer at his request.

+[32/2008]

 (7) No employee shall be entitled to paid sick leave for the period during which he is receiving or is entitled to receive compensation for temporary incapacity under paragraph 4 of the Third Schedule to the Work Injury Compensation Act (Cap.
 354).

+[32/2008]

 (8) For the purposes of subsections (1) and (2), an employer shall be deemed to fulfil the obligation imposed by those subsections to bear the fees of any medical examination of his employees if —

 (a) the Commissioner, after considering the merits of any healthcare scheme that the employer provides to his employees and such other matters as the Commissioner may consider relevant, by order in writing directs that the employer fulfils that obligation for so long as he provides such a healthcare scheme for his employees; or

 (b) the employer complies with such other requirement as the Minister may, by regulations, prescribe.

+[32/2008]

 (9) An order made under subsection (8)(a) —